 Do you know the number 1 reason why projects fail?
 Scope creep/lack of scope definition.
+In project management, it’s crucial to set objectives and goals.
+This article looks at SMART objectives and how we use them.

 Projects form from ideas, responses to demand, changing situations & legislation.
 These drivers solidify into projects and many projects are initiated with urgency; Project Managers start to grapple the project before they are truly ready, baked, defined.